 Another one of Nottingham’s performance venues, Nottingham Playhouse offers drama, music, dance and comedy throughout the year.
 But also cater for those with disabilities in many different ways.

 For those of a sensitive nature, each performance includes notes and advisories that are worth bearing in mind when booking.
 Many performances are also frequently BSL interpreted and captioned.
 For those with visual impairment, audio descriptions and touch tours are available.

 For those with cognitive impairments, relaxed performances and dementia-friendly performances are also made available.
-With an accessible entrance and facilities, this makes the Nottingham Playhouse one of the go-to places for accessible entertainment!
+An accessible entrance and facilities make the Nottingham Playhouse one of the go-to places for accessible entertainment!

 National Justice Museum

 Making a historic piece of Nottingham fully accessible is a challenge, but the National Justice Museum are doing their best to open up the historic gaol and courtrooms to those with impairments.